adambiser/wolf3d-map-to-obj/README.md

 ## Getting Started

-### Prerequisites
+### Requirements

-You need Python 3.6 or higher to run this.
+Python 3.6 or later, plus all [requirements.txt](requirements.txt) dependencies.

-### Installing

-Clone or download this repository.
+To install dependencies, run:

     pip install -r requirements.txt

-## TODO

-Pushwalls are not exported at all yet.

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.